QutEcoacoustics/baw-client/README.md

 	$ bower install

+	$ gem install compass

+## To develop:

+	$ grunt watch

+and browse to the karma tab first `localhost:<port>` (see output for port number), then `localhost:8080`.

 To add new bower packages

 	$ bower install xxxx --save-dep

-You'll also have to configure `build.config.js` when adding any new packages to vendor directory.
+You'll need to configure `build.config.js` when adding any new grunt packages to the vendor directory.

-## To develop:

-	$ grunt watch

-and browse to `localhost:8080`

 ## To build: